ckswilliams/modOpenREM/docs/patientid.rst

     :align: center
     :alt: Configuration menu

-On the Config menu, select ``Patient ID settings``.
+On the Config menu, select ``Patient ID``.
 The initial settings are as follows:

 .. figure:: img/ModifyPtIDStorage.png
     :align: center